-Option 1: Make an appointment to conference with Jill.
+Yes!
+You can make an appointment to conference with Jill.
 This is a chance for us to get to know each other better and for me to offer you more 1-on-1 help than you'd get in the regular classroom.
 Getting to know students is one of my favorite parts of teaching, so help me help you!
 (2 points)